NestorPala/Matrix/README.md

 * Calculate the determinant of a matrix
 * etc.

+Currently working on:
+* Unit Tests using Jest

 Coming soon:
-* Unit Tests using some testing framework (probably Jest)
-  * Should've done the tests first XD
 * Integration on a REST API using Node.js / Express.js
 * Matrix REST API consumption via Angular front-end web page